 I’ve been using our Cusinart Compressor ice cream maker (affiliate link) for the past six months and highly recommend it.In less than an hour, you can make a specialty ice cream maker-quality dessert without any pre-freezing of the bowl required.
 This machine has earned a permanent spot on my kitchen counter.

 You’ll also need a cup of my strawberry rhubarb butter on hand to make this ice cream.
 I suggest making the butter the day before and refrigerating overnight before using it in the ice cream.
+As an alternative, consider making some freezer jam to keep on hand for this.

 P.S.
 Today’s my birthday so it seemed like the perfect day for sharing this sweet treat with all of you.
 Enjoy!